AleMorales9011/AleMorales9011/README.md

     // Summary
     private String title = "Sr. Software Engineer";
-    private String summary = "My role as a DevOps Engineer has been pivotal in architecting cloud infrastructures, optimizing resource utilization, and automating processes, which resulted in a 25% average cost reduction while enhancing application availability and scalability."

-Currently pursuing a Bachelor's degree in Computer Software Engineering at Ampli,";
+    private String summary = "My role as a DevOps Engineer has been pivotal in architecting cloud infrastructures, optimizing resource utilization, and automating processes, which resulted in a 25% average cost reduction while enhancing application availability and scalability.
+Currently pursuing a Bachelor's degree in Computer Software Engineering at Ampli.";

     // Experience
     private Experience[] experiences = new Experience[]{